Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Optimizing Interval Estimation in Practice

-With $\rho$ bounded and bounded away from zero, it affects only the constant portions of the coverage error expansion of $\irbc(\h_\RBC)$, in particular changing the shape of the \emph{equivalent kernel} of $\thatrbc$.
-To find this equivalent kernel, begin by writing $\thatrbc = \v! \be_\v'\Gp^{-1} \Orbc \bY / n \h^\v$ as a weighted average of the $Y_i$:
+To complete the implementation of $\irbc(\h)$ we need to select the bias-correction bandwidth $\b$, which we do in the form of $\rho = \h/\b$, and the kernel function $K(\cdot)$.
+We choose these to optimize the length \eqref{eqn:il length}.
+With $\rho$ bounded and bounded away from zero, this choice affects only the constant portions of the coverage error expansion of $\irbc(\h_\RBC)$, in particular changing the shape of the \emph{equivalent kernel} of $\thatrbc$.
+For more details on equivalent kernels, see \cite[Sect.\ 3.2.2]{Fan-Gijbels1996_book}.
+To find this equivalent kernel, begin by writing $\thatrbc = \v! \be_\v'\Gp^{-1} \Orbc \bY / n \h^\v$ as a weighted average of the $Y_i$.
+Recall that $\Xhi = (X_i - \x)/\h$ and similarly for $\Xbi$.
+Then,

 The weights here depend on the sample, as $\Gp$, $\Lp$, and $\Gq$ are sample quantities.
 The equivalent kernel replaces these with their limiting versions (not, as elsewhere, their fixed-$n$ expectations), which we shall denote $\bm{\mathsf{G}} = f(\x) \int K(u)\br_p(u)\br_p(u)'du$, $\bm{\mathsf{L}} = f(\x) \int K(u)\br_p(u) u^{p+1} du$, and $\bm{\bar{\mathsf{G}}} = f(\x) \int K(u)\br_{p+1}(u)\br_{p+1}(u)'du$, respectively.
 The integrals are over $[-1,1]$ if $\x$ is an interior point and appropriately truncated when $\x$ is a boundary point.
 Under our assumptions, convergence to these limits is fast enough that, for the equivalent kernel $\mathcal{K}_\RBC(u; K, \rho, \v)$ defined as